AdBresser/spin/doc/web_api.md

 # Web API

-The spin_webui daemon offers some web pages, and a REST API that can read and control several aspects of the SPIN software.
+The spin_webui daemon offers a REST API that can read and control several aspects of the SPIN software and some TCPdump related web pages.

 - [JSON API Endpoints](#json-api-endpoints)
   - [/spin_api/devices](#spin_apidevices)